Collectors Gallery 4 - Pictures 15 to 22

-Picture 15 - the delightful small two handled bowl from PZH, is in the 'Mogrisch' pattern (see below) and is very reminiscent of 'Rhodian' pattern.
+Picture 15 - the delightful small two handled bowl from PZH, is in the 'Moorisch' pattern and is very reminiscent of 'Rhodian'.
 The artist is Bernardus Wilhelmus Meijer.
 He worked from 1921 to 1930.
 This piece is dated 1923.

 Picture 16 - a small 9.0cm high pinched neck vase.
 'Emmy' (which can often be seen as Emmij) is a classic pattern.
 It has all the typical Gouda attributes and was a popular design.
 From PZH and dated 1923.
 The "Andree" vase from our collection has the same shape.

 Pictures 17 & 18, (below left & centre) - sent by Leona.

 Leona says - "I fell in love with these two vases when I saw them at a garage sale about five years ago.
 They were fun to collect and hope I will find other Gouda pottery.
 My family and that of my husband are from Holland.
 I feel it is important to keep our ancestral heritage as a part of family life.
 May I also say that you have a wonderful website and it is a joy to find."

 The flower patterned "Bertino" design vases, date from c.1950.
 The artist is most likely A.van der Star who worked from 1946 to 1952.
 They are a matching pair and quite small at 7.6cm tall.

 Picture 17 Picture 18 Picture 19